Estimate your business rates

-Barbara has a business in England (outside the City of London).
-The rateable value of her business is £10,000, so she uses the 2016 to 2017 small business multiplier for England (48.4p) to estimate her business rates as follows:
+Barbara has a business in England.
+The rateable value of her business is £10,000, so she uses the 2017 to 2018 small business multiplier (46.6p) to estimate her business rates as follows:

 £10,000 (rateable value) x £0.499 pence (multiplier) = £4,990 (basic business rates)